dcernst/dcernst.github.io/teaching/mat441s19/syllabus.md

 ### Textbook ###
 Our textbook for the semester is <i>An Inquiry-Based Approach to Abstract Algebra</i>, which is a free and open-source textbook that was written by me ([Dana C. Ernst](http://danaernst.com)).
 The textbook is designed to be used with an [inquiry-based learning](http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html) (IBL) approach to a first-semester undergraduate abstract algebra course.
 While the textbook covers many of the standard topics, the focus is on building intuition and emphasizes visualization.
 The textbook is available [here]({{site.baseurl}}/teaching/mat441s19/materials/).

-I will not be covering every detail of the notes and the only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
-You should be seeking clarification about the content of the notes whenever necessary by asking questions.
+I will not be covering every detail of the textbook and the only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
+You should be seeking clarification about the content of the material whenever necessary by asking questions.
 Here's one of my favorite quotes about reading mathematics.

 <blockquote>
 <p>Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>
 <footer><a href="http://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
 </blockquote>

-### Learning Management System ###
-We will make limited use of BbLearn this semester, which is Northern Arizona University's default learning management system (LMS).
-Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat441s19/) that lives outside of BbLearn.
-I suggest you bookmark this page.
-The only thing I will use BbLearn for is to occasionally communicate grades.

 ### Rules of the Game ###
 Reviewing material from previous courses and looking up definitions and theorems you may have forgotten is fair game.
 However, when it comes to completing assignments for this course, you should *not* look to resources outside the context of this course for help.
 That is, you should not be consulting the web, other texts, other faculty, or students outside of our course in an attempt to find solutions to the problems you are assigned.
 On the other hand, you may use each other, the textbook, me, and your own intuition.
 If you feel you need additional resources, please come talk to me and we will come up with an appropriate plan of action.